 Read on to learn more about task management software, or use our Product Selection Tool at the top of the page to get a customized list of product recommendations for your company’s specific needs.

 Task management software helps users track tasks from initiation through completion.
 Individuals can see how a task is progressing and who is involved to get a better idea of timeline and project costs.
-Task management software has a lot of overlap with project management software, and many tools will offer functionalities for both.
+Task management software has a lot of overlap with project management tools, and many platforms will offer functionalities for both.

 The main difference between project and task management is the scope.
 If your overall project is to build a new smartphone app, there are many individual tasks you need to complete before the project has finished.
 Task management deals with these individual pieces, rather than the project as a whole.
 Task management software works well for both individuals and teams to keep important tasks from slipping through the cracks.